apalhinha/mordor/users/Joani.md

 Started the 'Walk to Mordor' challenge on 2019-04-16

-Last available record on 2019-05-14 shows
+Last available record on 2019-05-20 shows
-* 29 Active days, 0 rest days
+* 35 Active days, 0 rest days
-* Distance 335.42 km
+* Distance 395.02 km
-  * Walk: 263.3 km
+  * Walk: 314.9 km
-  * Bike: 72.12 km
+  * Bike: 80.12 km
-* Next milepost: Bag End to Rivendell, Ruins of Weathertop is 52.43 km away
+* Next milepost: Bag End to Rivendell, The lands of the Trollshaws is 187.56 km away

 ## Other users: